hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 If you are using Nanopore long reads instead, replace `--pacbio` with `--nanopore`.

-If evaluation cannot be automatically carried out (eg. possibility of multiple bacterial genomes), a message will be printed to the command line.
-You will then have to invoke the evaluation script manually for each chromosome and plasmid using the [`evaluateChromosome.nf` and `evaluatePlasmid.nf`](#evaluation) scripts.
+If there are multiple contigs in the assembly, evaluation will not be carried out automatically and a message will be printed to the command line.
+Multiple contigs may mean that there are multiple bacterial species and hence multiple chromosomes and/or there are plasmids.
+To evaluate the assembly, you will have to:

+1. Separate out each chromosome and plasmid from the final assembly file into separate files.
+You may use Platon, which is included in one of the conda environments, to help identify plasmids.
+See [this section](#finding-plasmids) for more details.

+2. Invoke the evaluation script manually for each chromosome and plasmid using the [`evaluateChromosome.nf` and `evaluatePlasmid.nf`](#evaluation) scripts.

 It is also possible to run just genome assembly, without evaluation, using the [`assemble.nf` script](#genome-assembly-assemblenf).